cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 Depending on the resources you allocate to you cluster, there is a limit to the number of pods you have running at one time.
 If you have more pods than this number, they will wait for eachother to complete.

-## Accessing and Using Data Sets
+## Accessing and using datasets

-The first step is to get the record number or recid, which can be found in the end of the url of the dataset.
+Tho access the dataset file listing you will need its record number or `recid`, which can be found in the end of the url of the dataset on the CERN Open data portal.
 For example, in the dataset shown below, the [recid is 24119](https://opendata.cern.ch/record/24119).

 ![](../fig/RecidURL2.png)

-Each dataset must be done seperately, but all the files in a dataset can be run at the same time.
+The workflow takes the following parameters:

 ```yaml
 arguments: